 Yes.
 Mindfulness is all of those things, but at the core of it, it’s about paying attention.
 And one of the most powerful tools in your mindfulness toolkit is something you may not have considered: a simple journal and pen.

+A personal journal is an ideal environment to think, feel, discover, expand, remember and dream.
+That’s why I believe journaling is the perfect way to ‘plan’ and ‘become’ the version of you that you truly aspire to be.
 Keeping a journal has many positive benefits.
 Journaling can help with personal growth and development.
 By regularly recording your thoughts you will gain insight into your behaviours and moods.

 Just as mindfulness can strengthen creativity, creativity can strengthen a mindfulness practice.
 Getting into the habit of writing down your observations in a journal can help you practice noticing.